carbon-language/carbon-lang/clang/docs/UsersManual.rst

     $ clang -target spir test.cl -emit-llvm -c
     $ clang -target spir64 test.cl -emit-llvm -c

-  All known OpenCL extensions are supported in the SPIR targets.
   Clang will generate SPIR v1.2 compatible IR for OpenCL versions up to 2.0 and SPIR v2.0 for OpenCL v2.0 or C++ for OpenCL.

 - x86 is used by some implementations that are x86 compatible and currently remains for backwards compatibility (with older implementations prior to